pra1hamgupta-ops/CRNModel/README.md

 # CRNModel
 This is a JAVA project which simulates a CRN network scenario.
-Fuzzy Classification Model to classify Secondary Users are also integrated with the CRN model.
+Fuzzy Classification Model to classify Secondary Users is also integrated with the CRN model.

 # How to run this Model
 ## Download repository